1m5/1m5-core/README.md

 #### Repository Service
 Provides access to various decentralized repository services.

-The first implementation is for GitHub using GitHub.com as a temporary hosting solution.
+The first implementation is for GitLab using GitLab.com as a temporary hosting solution.
 Long-term it's expected to support Git fully decentralized.

 Started but not yet implemented.